 K-5th dismissal is staggered by grade level: 4/5th 2:55, 2/3rd 2:58, and K/1st 3:00.
 K-5th families with siblings should come to the youngest sibling dismissal time.
-K-1 families please do not arrive early, stay in the back section of the line with your hazard lights on until you see the K-1 class.
-2nd-5th families, please pass ahead of the K-1 families using hazards lights.
-K-5th children who dismiss to after school will be supervised by teachers until joining after school.
+K-1 families please do not arrive early, form a line with your hazard lights on perpendicular to Kirk Drive in the parking lot until you see the K-1 children begin walking out to the car line.
+At that time, please start joining the regular car line.
+K-5th children who dismiss to after school will be supervised until joining after school.